Adrenal Failure

 - Radiation therapy to the adrenal or pituitary glands.

-Adrenal insufficiency and failure often do not cause symptoms until the adrenal gland has been significantly damaged or there is a severe reduction in hormone levels.
+Adrenal insufficiency and failure often do not cause symptoms until your adrenal gland is really damaged or if your hormone levels are very low.

 - Dizziness.